 By the time a child is 9 years old, death is known to be unavoidable and is not seen as a punishment.
 By the time a child is 12 years old, death is seen as final and something that happens to everyone.

 If you are planning a memorial ceremony, try to include the child in the arrangements and in the ceremony itself.
 These events help children (and adults) remember loved ones.
 Children should not be forced to be involved in funerals or memorials, but they should be encouraged to take part in those portions of the events with which they feel most comfortable.
-If the child wants to attend the funeral, wake or memorial service, she should be given a full explanation of what to expect in advance.
-Try to encourage them to express their feelings.
-The surviving parent may be too incapacitated by his own grief to give the child full attention.
+If the child wants to attend the funeral, wake, or memorial service, he or she should be given a full explanation of what to expect in advance.
+Try to encourage children to express their feelings.
+The surviving parent may be too incapacitated by his or her own grief to give the child full attention.
 Therefore, support from a familiar adult or family member can be extremely helpful.

 - National Cancer Institute